 ISP-CVED is comprised of both Commercial Vehicle Enforcement Officers (CVEO) and Motor Carrier Inspectors (MCI).
-The CVEO's are law enforcement officers (troopers) with full arrest powers.
+The CVEO's are law enforcement officers (troopers) with full police powers.
 MCI's are authorized to enforce Federal Motor Carrier Safety and Hazardous Materials Regulations, conduct size and weight enforcement, enforce state laws pertaining to credentialing and licensing of commercial motor carriers and drivers.
 Statutorily, MCI's are considered law enforcement officers capable of conducting limited non- moving traffic enforcement.

-Currently, police personnel consist of one Major, Captain, Lieutenant, First Sergeant, 12 Sergeants, and 62 Troopers.
-Two (2) of the Sergeants and Five (5) of the Troopers are funded by the MCSAP grant at 85% due to the fact that their primary job function is Compliance Reviews and New Entrant Safety Audits.
-Indiana also funds one (1) Sergeant at 85% as the training and grant administrator, one (1) Sergeant is funded at 15% as the school bus administrator.
+Currently, police personnel consist of one (1) Major, Captain, Lieutenant, First Sergeant, who are all funded by the MCSAP grant at 85%.
+Indiana also has twelve (12) Sergeants, and sixty two (62) Troopers.
+Two (2) of the Sergeants and Five (5) of the Troopers are funded by the MCSAP grant at 85% due to the fact that their primary job function is supervising the Compliance Review and New Entrant Safety Audit squads.
+Indiana also funds one (1) Sergeant at 85% as the training and grant administrator and one (1) Sergeant is funded at 50% as the school bus administrator.
 The remaining eight (8) Sergeants are funded at 50% by the MCSAP grant.
+Six (6) Troopers conduct compliance reviews and are funded by the MCSAP grant at 85%.
 Forty one (41) Troopers are funded at 50% and twenty one (21) Troopers are funded at 15% because their primary responsibility is with the State's School Bus inspection program.

-MCI staffing consists of one (1) Administrator, one (1) Assistant administrator, five (5) District Coordinators, and forty two (42) Motor Carrier Inspectors.
-One (1) of the Area Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
-Six (6) of the Motor Carrier Inspectors are dedicated 85% of their time to New Entrant Carriers and their salaries and fringe benefits will be billed towards the grant at 85%.
-The remaining MCI's are funded at 50%, their responsibilities also include operation of the State's inspection facilities conducting size and weight enforcement.
+MCI staffing consists of one (1) Administrator who is funded at 85% along with one (1) Assistant Administrator.
+Four (4) District Coordinators, and forty two (42) Motor Carrier Inspectors who are funded at 50%.
+One (1) District Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
+Six (6) of the Motor Carrier Inspectors dedicate their time to New Entrant Safety Audits and their salaries along with their fringe benefits will be billed towards the grant at 85%.
+The remaining thirty six (36) MCI's are funded at 50%, due to having the responsibility of operating the State's inspection facilities, conducting size and weight enforcement.